 Politics doesn’t stop at people.
 Watch as plants and seeds rapidly get caught up in the dangerous wave of ethnonationalism sweeping the globe.

-Before we get to the People’s Republic of China, take another police state – Turkey.
+Before we get to the PRC, take another police state – Turkey.
 Seeds of species far less charismatic than Cannabis were until last year held in a publicly accessible archaeobotanical collection at the British Institute in Ankara.
 But the morning of September 3rd a letter dated September 17th arrived at the Institute announcing the collection would be “removed the same day.”
 Government officials marched in that afternoon and out again with 108 boxes of archaeobotanical specimens and four cupboards of modern reference accessions.
 All were summarily declared property of the Turkish state.

 “What they have done is they’ve removed this research resource from the wider Turkish and international community of researchers.
 It was a nice, small research facility, open to anyone who wanted to use it.
 Now it’s all gone,” commented renowned professor of archaeobotany, Dorian Fuller.
 Brexit Britain itself said nothing, of course, because too busy on its knees with cap in hand, begging Ankara for business.

 The ‘Ancestral Seed’ project – ‘Ata Tohum’ – was proclaimed days later by Turkey’s porcelain first lady, Emine Erdoğan.
 For the fanfare, the usual spectres were invoked and cursed.
 Down with the demons of ‘the West’.
-Down with American archaeobotanist Jack Harlan especially, apparently.
+Down with American plant breeder and archaeobotanist Jack Harlan especially, apparently.

 The Ata Tohum ‘Ancestral Seed’ project is a “classic nationalist move to dig deeper and deeper into the past for justification of the policies that you are currently putting in place” noted Dr. James Ryan.
 “You have these genetic ties to the land through these seeds as proof that our civilization belongs here and has been here since time immemorial.
 To want to have these [seeds] in the first place is part of the nationalist framework.”